HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 The above code also shows the function of recursively calling the operation group.

-#### 2.5.13) `bind` tag
+#### 2.5.13) `bind` Tag

-The `bind` tag defines an action element that performs a binding expression operation.
-This element creates an expression variable, so the `as` attribute and the `at` attribute can be used to specify the name of the variable and the variable scope.
-In general, an expression variable corresponds to an evaluable expression that can be specified using the `on` attribute, or defined using the contents of a `bind` element. like:
+`bind` tag defines an action element that performs a binding expression operation.
+This element creates an expression variable, so `as` attribute and `at` attribute can be used to specify the name of the variable and the variable scope.
+In general, an expression variable corresponds to an evaluable expression that can be specified using `on` attribute, or defined using the contents of `bind` element.
+For example:

 ```hvml
      <bind on="$users[0]" as="me" />